 - Work closely with your supervising social worker and foster care support team.
 They will do everything within their power to make the transition as smooth as possible for you, the child and your family, and may be able to refer you to aftercare support groups once the child has left your home.

-At NFA, we’re committed to helping our foster carers through the ups, downs and everyday challenges of fostering, providing round-the-clock support and comprehensive training and guidance.
-For more information on fostering with us, visit the homepage.
+At NFA, we’re committed to helping our foster carers through the ups, downs and everyday challenges of fostering, providing round-the-clock fostering support, training and guidance.